The House Of Bruce

 Bruce ambushed an English cavalry force led by John Mowbray at Glen Trool, inflicting heavy losses.
 He then appeared in the north of Ayrshire in early May, where his army was strengthened by fresh recruits.
 Here he soon encountered his old foe, Aymer de Valence, commanding the main English force in the area.
 Bruce took up a position on 10 May at Loudoun Hill, some 10 miles east of Kilmarnock and about 3 miles east of Darvel in Ayrshire.

-Three days after the Battle of Loudoun Hill the Bruce defeated another English army under the Earl of Gloucester.
+Three days after the Battle of Loudoun Hill the Bruce defeated another English army under the command of the Earl of Gloucester.